gbdev/pandocs/src/Palettes.md

 ## LCD Color Palettes (CGB only)

+Colors on the Game Boy Color are stored as RGB555, meaning a single color is composed of three 5-bit components, one for each of red, green, and blue.
+Each 15-bit color occupies the lower part of a 16-bit word, with the 16th bit ignored by the hardware:

+{{#include imgs/src/rgb555.svg}}

 The CGB has a small amount of RAM used to store its color palettes.

+{{#include imgs/src/color_ram.svg}}

 Unlike most of the hardware interface, palette RAM (or *CRAM* for *Color RAM*) is not accessed directly, but instead through the following registers:

 ### FF68 — BCPS/BGPI (CGB Mode only): Background color palette specification / Background palette index